-Have you ever shouted, or wanted to shout, a warning to a character in a movie.
+Have you ever shouted – or wanted to shout – a warning to a character in a movie.
 “Don’t hide under the bed!
 It’s the first place he’ll look!”
-Or been unable to sleep because you needed one more chapter to see if Bilbo was going to outsmart a dragon in a cave?
-News flash, Bubba.
+Or been unable to sleep because you needed one more chapter to see if Bilbo was going to outsmart a dragon in a cave.
+News flash, Bubby.
 Movie characters can’t hear you.
 And in The Hobbit, there is no cave, and there is no dragon.
 There’s the word dragon.
 The word cave.

 Humans have this weird, almost pathological, ability to empathize.
 We feel sad to hear a stranger has died in an earthquake, happy when some frumpy lump turns out to have the voice of an angel, concerned when a kid floats off in a runaway balloon.
 (Later we’re furious – but equally entertained – that the whole thing was a hoax.)
 At some point, we don’t even care if the people are real, so long as the events are interesting.

-This surely started at the dawn of man.
+I think this surely must have started at the very dawn of man.
 Two cavemen – not Geico cavemen, the real thing – we’ll call them – oh, what’s a good caveman name? – Lamar and Loomis.
 They have been chasing this one mastodon across the tundra for the last week.
 Lamar got a good spear thrust in him, and he and Loomis left the rest of the tribe, trailing him, skirting the face of a retreating glacier.
 It has been a lean winter, and no opportunity for meat can be allowed to slip by.

 Of course being cavemen, they have no concept of a “week,” they just know it’s been a long time since they’ve seen another human.
 They also know they lost sight of the mastodon two days ago, but they’ve been following its tracks.
-Loomis claims the footprints show signs it's seriously wounded and weakening, but Lamar isn’t so sure.
+Loomis claims the footprints show signs that their prey is seriously wounded and weakening, but privately Lamar isn’t so sure.
 Loomis says you can tell a lot from an animal’s tracks, but Loomis says a lot of things.